Agostino Masucci: Biography

 Masucci also made the models for the three main mosaic panels in the Chapel of St. John the Baptist, designed by Luigi Vanvitelli (along with Nicola Salvi) for King John V of Portugal.
 It was built in Rome starting in 1742, disassembled in 1747, and shipped to Lisbon, where it was reassembled in the Church of St. Roch (Igreja de São Roque).
 It was completed in 1750, although the mosaics in it were not finished until 1752.
 Built of many precious marbles and other costly stones, as well as gilt bronze, it was held to be the most expensive chapel in Europe up to that time.

 For the Royal house of Savoy, he painted a series of historical canvases along with Giambattista Pittoni, Sebastiano Conca, and Francesco Monti.
 Most of the works he completed, however, were in churches in Rome, including ovals in Santa Maria in Via Lata, and works in San Francesco di Paola, San Marcello al Corso, Santa Maria del Popolo, Santissimo Nome di Maria in Via Latina and Santa Maria Maggiore.
 He painted the Madonna with the Seven Founders of the Servite Order (c.
 1728 found in the Art Institute of Chicago.

 His academicism and grand-manner painting span styles from Baroque to incipient Neoclassicism.
-He was a tutor to Stefano Pozzi, Johann Zoffany, and Gavin Hamilton.
+He was a tutor to Stefano Pozzi, Johan Zoffany, and Gavin Hamilton.
 He may have mentored Pompeo Batoni.